daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 - uses a 64-bit CPU
 - is 4 years old or newer at the start of the program
 - uses English as the default language
-- user has full administrative access to the laptop
+- student user has full administrative access to the computer

 ## Table of Contents
 - [Google Chrome browser](#chrome-browswer)